Don’t underestimate the value of doing nothing.– Winnie the Pooh

 To start, though, the most important and best thing one can do to get some downtime is to try and take some breaks.
 Scheduling these breaks is important.
 Just as you would schedule work or different events, schedule breaks for yourself.
 If you can take long breaks such as days off or vacations, it is advised to do so as these long breaks will provide you the most relief and recovery.
 If you cannot afford to take days off or vacations, schedule breaks for yourself throughout your day as much as you can.

 Aside from scheduling breaks, days off, and vacations for yourself another way to achieve downtime is by performing relaxation techniques.
 Utilizing relaxation techniques such as deep breathing, progressive muscle relaxation, and visualization or imagery can help one get a break from the hustle and bustle of life both physically and mentally.

 When we are not able to take breaks and keep working without giving ourselves space to disconnect from the stress that work brings.
 Engaging in relaxation techniques can help one cope with the stress of work and regain some clarity.

 Taking Care of Yourself is the Key to Success

 It is a good thing to be a hard worker and to be disciplined and dedicated to one’s craft.
-It is important to be responsible and pay one’s bill and take care of all the chores and work one needs to accomplish.
+It is important to be responsible and pay one’s bills and take care of all the chores and work one needs to accomplish.
 However, it can be dangerous to one’s overall health to continuously work without taking any breaks.

 Taking breaks and getting some downtime can be very beneficial to one’s overall well-being, including one’s mental and physical well-being.
-Scheduling breaks is important and should be done on a daily basis.
+Scheduling breaks are important and should be done on a daily basis.
 It is a good idea to try to get away and take vacations when one can reset and recharge one’s battery.
 Overall, taking occasional breaks and achieving some downtime can help one be more productive and more efficient moving forward.